-Professor John Howe is Director of the Melbourne School of Government and Director of the Centre for Employment and Labour Relations Law at the University of Melbourne.
-John's research interests include labour market policy and regulation, regulatory design, and corporate accountability.
+John Howe is a Professor in the Melbourne Law School and is a member of the Centre for Employment and Labour Relations Law.
+John's research interests include labour market regulation and policy, regulatory design, and social procurement.
 He has written extensively on the role of the state in regulating employment and labour markets, and on the intersection between state-based regulation and corporate governance.
 John is presently engaged in research concerning regulatory enforcement of minimum employment standards and labour dispute resolution in Australia and the Asia-Pacific region.
-He is also leading the Program on Regulation and Design at the School of Government, as well as a project on the evaluation of government social procurement initiatives.
+He is also leading the Program on Regulation and Design, as well as research on the evaluation of government social procurement initiatives.

 Prior to commencing an academic career, John worked in private legal practice, and also as a researcher for public policy and advocacy organisations in Washington DC.
-John was Secretary of the Australian Labour Law Association between 2005 and 2009, and Chair of the Labour Law Research Network from 2015-2019.
+John was Secretary of the Australian Labour Law Association between 2005 and 2009, and Chair of the international Labour Law Research Network from 2015-2019.
 He was Deputy Dean of the Melbourne Law School from 2013-2016, and Director of the Melbourne School of Government from 2017-2023.